Xom/lbal-seed/readme.txt

-lbal-seed: Seeded runs for Luck Be A Landlord
+lbal-seed v20210613a: Seeded runs for Luck Be A Landlord

 I. What is a seeded run?
 II.
 What are lbal-seed's requirements?
 III.
-How to use lbal-seed?
+Where to download lbal-seed?
 IV.
-How does lbal-seed work?
+How to use lbal-seed?
-V. Explain the seeding algorithm.
+V. How does lbal-seed work?
 VI.
-How to use lbal-seed on Windows?
+Explain the seeding algorithm

 I'm Xom#7240 in Discord.
 I welcome your questions, bug reports, feedback, and seeded run results!